NethServer/ns8-docs/webtop.rst

 Mail inline preview
 ===================

-By default, the mail page will display a preview of the content of latest received messages.
+By default, the mail page will display a preview of the content of the latest received messages.

 This feature can be enabled or disabled from the :guilabel:`Settings` menu, under the :guilabel:`Mail` tab, the check box is named :guilabel:`Show quick preview on message row`.